petros-d/docs/docs/runtime-release-notes.md

 ### Bug Fixes

-- (Backported from Runtime 4.0.1) Fixed an issue where worker pods were stuck in a terminating state when scaling down
+- Fixed an issue where worker pods were stuck in a terminating state when scaling down (backported from Runtime 4.0.1)

 ## Astronomer Runtime 3.0.3